Search

 So, don’t disparage all personal injury attorneys.
 If you need to choose a personal injury attorney, make sure you choose someone with experience and integrity to represent your interests.
 If you live in South Texas or in the Berkshires of Massachusetts, I hope you will contact me for a free consultation.
 Email me at Scott@scottsaneslaw.com or call me at (413) 429-6400.

-Law Offices of Scott A Sanes
+Two offices become one!
+The Law Offices of Scott A Sanes now in Houston and the Berkshires

 FOR IMMEDIATE RELEASE: January 4, 2017